5th term of the Croatian Parliament (22 December 2003 - 11 January 2008)

 Delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe

 About permanent delegation

-Some of the basic activities of the Parliamentary Assembly include strengthening and consolidation of democratic institution of OSCE participating states, development of institutional structures, human rights protection, improved cooperation among the existing institutions of the OSCE and contributing to the promotion of mechanisms for conflict prevention and resolution.
+Some of the basic activities of the Parliamentary Assembly include strengthening and consolidation of the democratic institution of OSCE participating states, development of institutional structures, human rights protection, improved cooperation among the existing institutions of the OSCE, and contributing to the promotion of mechanisms for conflict prevention and resolution.